I beg to move,

 That duty, however, should not be limited to as long as the pandemic lasts.
 Many students, particularly those from disadvantaged backgrounds, will struggle to adapt to their new environment and new forms of learning, having missed valuable time at school.
 Allowances must be made to ensure that students do not fall through the net and drop out.

-Too many students, including those with health or mental health conditions, students facing the stress of a care or caregiver background, and those from homes that can never provide the learning environment needed for effective study or revision, will never achieve their actual ability while at school.
+Too many students, including those with health or mental health conditions, those facing the stress of a care or caregiver background and those from homes that can never provide the learning environment needed for effective study or revision, will never achieve their actual ability while at school.
 They should not be written off simply because they have not achieved the grades, which after all measure performance at school, and not future potential.
-Of course universities are select institutions, but selection should be far more finely tuned to merit than simple grade boundaries.
-An admission system that uses post-qualification offers would help empower students to choose courses in the full knowledge of their results, whether based on qualifications or university assessment.
-That would end the process of clearing, which no matter how smooth it has become, has always struck me as no way to decide the future of—
+Of course universities are select institutions, but selection should be far more finely tuned to merit than to simple grade boundaries.
+An admissions system that uses post-qualification offers would help empower students to choose courses in the full knowledge of their results, whether based on qualifications or university assessment.
+That would end the process of clearing, which, no matter how smooth it has become, has always struck me as no way to decide the future of—

 The publication of A-level results confirmed that nearly 40% of A-level grades in England were downgraded on the basis of an algorithm that was based on the prior performance of the pupils’ school and their prior attainment.
 That created mass inequality and did not account for individuals’ ability.
 The number of pupils achieving grade C or above was downgraded from teacher estimations by just over 10% for children from the most disadvantaged backgrounds, compared with just over 8% for their most affluent peers.
 Yet again, working-class young people are being failed by this Government.